BaconA7X/Crispin/README.md

 # Crispin Project: 7-Segment Display Control with 74HC595 and Arduino

 ## Description
-This project uses an Arduino to control a 7-segment display through the 74HC595 shift register.
+This project is designed to complement a retro sleeper PC.
+It uses an Arduino to control a 7-segment display through the 74HC595 shift register.
 Additionally, a Python script sends the current date and time from a computer to the Arduino via the serial port, allowing the information to be displayed on the screen.

 ## Included Files
 - `main.ino`: Arduino code to receive data from the serial port and control the 7-segment display.